Hello, my name is Roman Rott!

 Over the 9 years I was working on various positions and at different departments in a big Cloud and Shared Hosting company, Ecommerce.com.
 6 of them were in Tech Support(Customer Relation) department and 4 in IT as a Ruby/Rails developer.
 There I grew up as a web-developer, as a manager, and as a person.

-Last 5-6 years I was working for different consulting and product companies where I've got extended experience in React, Redux and ES6.
+Last 5-6 years I was working for different consulting and product companies where I've got extended experience in React, Redux, ES6 and TypeScript.

 I also design and develop vulnerable applications for CTF hacking games that give an opportunity for security researchers to practice their skills.
 Below is a portfolio that contains a list of such apps and web services.

-All of these sites and services were developed using Ruby, CoffeeScript, JS, ES6, React, Redux, Backbone, Sinatra, Padrino and RoR frameworks.
+All of these sites and services were developed using Ruby, CoffeeScript, JS, ES6, TypeScript, React, Redux, Svelte, Backbone, Sinatra, Padrino and RoR frameworks.
 Some of them handles large amounts of traffic on daily basis.

 My Full-Stack web developer portfolio is a brief summary of the projects samples that I've accomplished during last years.